Cognitive Load-based Affective Workload Allocation for Multi-human Multi-robot Teams: Results and Analysis

 \subsection{Summary of Findings}

-We validated the performance of the AWAC and found statistically significant results.
-The tasks with AWAC achieved better team performance scores compared to tasks without AWAC, suggesting that reallocating the workload based on the operator's cognitive workload for the team mission has positive effects on team performance.
-Among the four tasks (Task A, D, F, and H), the task with the PS achieved the best team performance, indicating that predicting the operator's cognitive workload may play an important role in workload allocation for MH-MR teams.
+We validated the performance of the AWAC and found there is a significant difference at $\alpha$ to $.10$ from our exploratory user experiment.
+The tasks with AWAC can achieve better team performance scores compared to tasks without AWAC, suggesting that reallocating the workload based on the operator's CWL for the team mission has positive effects on team performance.
+Among the four tasks (Task A, D, F, and H), the task with the PS achieved the best team performance, indicating that predicting the operator's CWL may play an important role in workload allocation for MH-MR teams.

-When AS was provided, having both the IS (i.e., subjective measurement) and the PS (i.e., objective cognitive workload measurement) achieved the best team performance.
+When AS was provided, having both the IS (i.e., subjective measurement) and the PS (i.e., objective CWL measurement) achieved the best team performance.
 In addition, having the PS performed better than having the IS, suggesting that the objective measurement may be a better option for achieving better team performance.
 Furthermore, when the subjective and objective sessions were not provided, and only AS was given, the performance was better than when the subjective and objective measurements were provided separately.
 This suggests that workload allocation through consultation among team members can be more effective than workload allocation through subjective and objective measurements.
 However, as mentioned above, this consultation-based approach was not better than when all three sessions (AS, PS, and IS) were provided.
 In other words, the best performance in the CCTV monitoring task introduced in this study can be achieved by allocating the same workload in the beginning and soon after implementing the proposed AWAC with all three sessions.